dotnet/docs-maui/docs/user-interface/graphics/draw.md

 > [!WARNING]
 > The `PlatformImage` type isn't supported on Windows.

-In this example, the image is clipped using a `PathF` object that defines a circle that's centered at (100,90) with a radius of 80.
+In this example, the image is clipped using a <xref:Microsoft.Maui.Graphics.PathF> object that defines a circle that's centered at (100,90) with a radius of 80.
 The result is that only the part of the image within the circle is visible:

 :::image type="content" source="media/draw/clippath.png" alt-text="Screenshot of an image that's been clipped with the ClipPath method.":::

 > [!IMPORTANT]
-> The `ClipPath` method has an overload that enables a `WindingMode` to be specified, which sets the fill algorithm that's used when clipping.
+> The `ClipPath` method has an overload that enables a <xref:Microsoft.Maui.Graphics.WindingMode> to be specified, which sets the fill algorithm that's used when clipping.
 For more information, see [Winding modes](windingmodes.md).

 The following example shows how to use the `SubtractFromClip` method to clip an image: